A SPACE TO PLAY.

 *Note: Instruments that require electricity to amplify sound (e.g. keyboards) are not considered acoustic.
 This program is designed as a practice opportunity for instrumentalists, not singers/vocalists.

-Through a peer review process, amateur musicians are selected based on stated interest and understanding of Public Practice, as well as commitment to recreational music-making.
+Through a peer review process, amateur musicians are selected based on stated interest and understanding of Public Practice, as well as commitment to practicing music and recreational music-making.
 There is no audition.

 Information subject to change.